Koeunseooooo/fastai-adventure/README.md

 ## Usage

-After installation, Create a virtual environment to install the things need to do. *Stock DB is not uploaded so check dropbox to get db.sqlite3.* And run `pip install -r requirements.txt` and run `python manage.py runserver`.
+After installation, Create a virtual environment to install the things need to do. *Stock DB is not uploaded so check googledrive to get db.sqlite3.* And run `pip install -r requirements.txt` and run `python manage.py runserver`.
 Then you can see that our page is working.

 ```